 The numbers and letters at the end of the RV is the model of that particular brand.
 It is almost like a secret code to let the shopper know the floorplan type, vehicle length or square footage and the camper's features.

 It is important to note that not all manufacturers follow these “rules” one hundred percent, so always double check the floorplan and feature listings on the manufacturer's site.
 But having the basic knowledge of these abbreviations is helpful when you are shopping for a specific type of floorplan at RV shows or online.
-At shows you will find the model information on the price sheet.
+At shows you will find the model information on the price sheet, usually posted outside of the unit next to the door.

 Some of the basic RV model vocabulary includes: